ketai/ketai.org/content/01-get started/get_started.md

 ####Documentation
-The following book includes a comprehensive introduction to the Ketai library with more than 40 projects.
+The following book includes a comprehensive introduction to the ke:tai library with more than 40 projects.

 The book comes with project source code, and is available at the **[The Pragmatic Bookshelf](https://pragprog.com/book/dsproc/rapid-android-development)**